scalable-react/scalable-react-typescript-boilerplate/README.md

 ### v1.0.2

 - [X] Add CI
+- [x] Introduce an async redux workflow
+  - Redux logic
-- [ ] Integrate storybook
+- [x] Integrate storybook
+- [x] Standardize the tslint configuration
+- [x] Add more reusable modules, ala box / section
 - [ ] Add a no any rule and update source to use it
-- [ ] Add more reusable modules, ala box / section
-- [ ] Standardize the tslint configuration
-- [ ] Introduce an async redux workflow
-  - Redux logic
-  - Redux Side-effect
-  - Sagas
-  - Etc.
 - [ ] Remove requires and use es6 imports for all libs
+- [ ] Refactor reusable modules into uikit

 ## Troubleshooting
 Make sure to use the right version of node.
 You can reference the version in the `.nvmrc` file.
 For help installing and using NVM, please refer to this [gist](https://gist.github.com/RyanCCollins/1a5686ff9dd51b72eb2d4dc70aa6c1f4).